DUI Police Stop Procedure - Probable Cause

-Before a police officer can pull over and conduct a traffic stop on a driver they must have probable cause that a crime has or is being committed or they have witnessed a driver committing a traffic violation or they have reason to believe a driver is driving under the influence based on their driving pattern.
+A police officer can pull over and conduct a traffic stop on a vehicle if they have a reasonable suspicion that a crime has or is being committed or they have witnessed a driver committing a traffic violation.

-If a police officer suspects a driver is intoxicated after a traffic stop he can request that person to perform what is known as a field sobriety test.
 A lot of people are unaware that in the majority of states these tests are completely voluntary and a driver is well within their rights to politely refuse to take a field sobriety test if they are over the age of 21 and are not on parole.
-While partaking in field sobriety tests is voluntary, it is worth noting that refusing to do so can go towards making a case for probable cause for a drunk driving arrest.

 Field sobriety tests may include the following:

 Defined as 'an involuntary rapid movement of the eyeball, which may be horizontal, vertical, rotatory, or mixed.'
 Alcohol slows down the eyes ability to rapidly track objects and causes to eyes to oscillate or 'jerk' before they normally would in a sober person.

 Alcohol stimulates the nerve endings, making nystagmus more pronounced in intoxicated persons.
 As a person's blood alcohol concentration increases, the eyes will 'jerk' sooner as they move to the side.
 The Nystagmus test claims to gauge intoxication by measuring the involuntary oscillation of the eyes.

 During a nystagmus test, the police officer will position an object (usually a pen) approximately 12 inches away from a suspected drunk drivers face.
 He will then move the object from side to side, all the while watching the suspects eyes for an involuntary jerking movement as described above.